 It helps You Stay Hydrated!

 Taking creatine also promotes proper hydration status which has been proven useful in preventing injuries such as cramps, heat illness, muscle tightness, and muscle strains.
 When eaten with protein and carbohydrates, creatine can reduce inflammation and increase an athlete’s tolerance to training intensity, further enhancing their recovery.

 Taking creatine during recovery may also smoothen the transition back to training if you are injured.
 Plant-based athletes may see an even greater benefit from creatine supplementation, possibly due to the “super-compensation” effect of having lower creatine levels than their omnivorous teammates.

 Out of all of the different types of creatine on the market, creatine monohydrate is the most common and most easily absorbed form out there.
-Creatine monohydrate is the type of creatine that is most heavily researched and the one I recommend.
+Creatine monohydrate is the type of creatine that is most heavily researched, so this is the one I recommend to my athletes.
 It comes in a colorless, tasteless powder that dissolves in water, or in pill form, so supplementing can be as simple as adding it to your water, sports drink, or post-training shake!

 Is it Bad to Take Creatine?